 Are you worried about your Snake Plant’s unusual stalled growth and drooping leaves?
-To make matters worse, the potting soil has started emitting a foul smell.
+Your plant is probably giving a hint that it’s facing root rot.

 - Signs of Root Rot in Snake Plant

-- Causes of Root Rot in Snake Plant
+- Causes of Root Rot in Snake Plants

 - How to Revive Snake Plant from Root Rot?

-- How to Prevent Root Rot in Snake Plant?
+- How to Prevent Root Rot in Snake Plants?

 Signs of Root Rot in Snake Plant

-Catching the signs of root rot may help to take early action to prevent further damages.
+Catching the signs of root rot may help to take early action to prevent further damage.

 However, identifying root rot conditions from a single symptom may be difficult.
 Most growers do not realize the problem until it is too late.